Menasha Centennial Parade - July 4, 1953

 Wisconsin Historical Society Family Histories [Very Important: read the HOW TO USE THIS SITE notes along the right side of the page.]

 - Oral Histories -- These interviews took place in the late 1970s with UW-Fox Valley Professor Michael O’Brien.
-These recordings are owned by the Elisha D. Smith Public Library and the Neenah Public Library; they are held at the University of Wisconsin libraries.
+These recordings are owned by the Elisha D. Smith Public Library and the Neenah Public Library; they are held at the University of Wisconsin libraries but can be heard online.
 They include:

 - Harold Bachman, who moved to Menasha in 1926 after graduating from Lawrence University.
 Mr. Bachman worked for the George Banta Company for 43 years, retiring as Veteran Services Director.
 He was a founding member and president of the Menasha Historical Society.